-Instead of a Reassuring Senior Communications Director, Trump Chose The Mooch.
+Instead of a Reassuring Senior Communications Director, Trump Chose the Mooch

 David Gergen he’s not.

-The Mooch’s elevation is, according to one report, the doings of the Trump White House’s New York faction, including Jared Kushner, Ivanka Trump, Gary Cohn and Dina Powell.
+The Mooch’s elevation is, according to one report, the doings of the Trump White House’s New York faction, including Jared Kushner, Ivanka Trump, Gary Cohn, and Dina Powell.
 Perhaps in that world, Scaramucci would not be seen as abnormal.
 But in Washington, even Donald Trump’s Washington, Scaramucci is about the least reassuring figure he could have chosen.

 The Trump White House’s wild ride could now get even bumpier.